|It is here, where the Master paints America's Heartland with brilliant & vibrant colors of fall.

 Museum & Factory.

-the Jeffersontown Gaslight Festival, which kicks off with a motorcycle rally.
-This fifth largest festival in the region features a car show, live
+Jeffersontown Gaslight Festival, which kicks off with a motorcycle rally.
+This fifth largest festival in the region features a car show, live entertainment

 |Cincinnati, Ohio (side trip on the Ohio)

-and makes its way to Kentucky Lake — home to the quaint town of Grand Rivers, a village dotted with antique shops and restaurants.
-The natural
+makes its way to Kentucky Lake — home to the quaint town of Grand Rivers, a village dotted with antique shops and restaurants.
+The natural beauty of

-beauty of the area is truly an outdoor recreational destination all its own.
-Nicknamed the Village Between the Lakes, Grand Rivers boasts a
+the area is truly an outdoor recreational destination all its own.
+Nicknamed the Village Between the Lakes, Grand Rivers boasts a spectacular lake view

-spectacular lake view from the jetty (especially at sunset) and a wonderful two-mile trek along its walking trail.
-Lighthouse Landing, a picturesque
+from the jetty (especially at sunset) and a wonderful two-mile trek along its walking trail.
+Lighthouse Landing, a picturesque resort and full-service

 |CHATTANOOGA (side trip on the Tennessee river)